 - Due to COVID-19, the Children's Rights Moot Court 2021 will be offered online.

-The bi-annual Children's Rights Moot Court (CRM) is a five-day online competition, consisting of four days of preliminary rounds, and the final round on the fifth day.
+The bi-annual Children's Rights Moot Court (CRM) is an online competition, consisting of four days of preliminary rounds, quarter-final rounds, semi-final rounds and a final round.
 The CRM 2021 is open to all university teams, consisting of a minimum of two, and a maximum of four students.
 Participating students should be actively enrolled in a Bachelor or Master programme of law.
 They should not possess any professional pleading experience.
 Non-law students may be considered eligible, provided that they have a level of legal knowledge suitable to the competition.

 Partnership with Baker McKenzie and Master Class

 This event is organized by Leiden Law School in partnership with Baker McKenzie.
 Each team will be offered the opportunity to attend a dedicated master class on writing and pleading skills, offered by Baker McKenzie, enhancing students' capacities and chances to perform during the competition.

 The participating student-teams will be pleading a fictitious case which involves a dispute between a state and a child/group of children.
 This dispute is brought before a fictitious legal organ.
 It is up to the teams to defend the two parties to the best of their abilities.
 Each student-team has to represent the Applicant (i.e. child) and the Respondent (i.e. state) respectively, both in writing and through oral arguments.

 Rules of Procedure

 Each team participating in the moot court competition will prepare an Applicant's memorial and a Respondent's memorial.
 Each memorial must not exceed 10.000 words.
 Find the other rules in the Rules of Procedure.